-The mirror that blends into the wall!
+A mirror that blends into the wall!
 The two massive vases bookending the entire mantel!
 The array of photography oh-so-artfully displayed on the floor!
 There’s not much we don’t love about this little nook.

-In lieu of a gallery wall take a page from model-turned-it-girl Louise Follain’s style guide and prop up artwork or mementos, like vintage magazines, right underneath your mirror.
-With this much happening on the mantel, keep the mirror itself super simple; we like this one from Urban Outfitters or this (significantly cheaper) Ikea option.
+In lieu of a gallery wall, take a page from model-turned-it-girl Louise Follain’s style guide and prop up artwork or mementos, like vintage magazines, right underneath your mirror.
+With this much happening on the mantel, keep the mirror itself super simple; we like this one from Urban Outfitters or this (significantly cheaper) IKEA option.

 See more decor trends we love:

 Try These Soon-to-Be Trending Colors Now Before Everyone Else Does